b3b00/dendronNotes/notes/Perso.projects.CSLY.becnhmarking-memory.md

 |-------------- |---------:|----------:|---------:|---------:|----------:|----------:|
 | - | 9.752 ms | 0.3932 ms | 1.135 ms | 9.262 ms | 3750.0000 |  14.99 MB |

-Memory allocation is better but time has dropped a bit 😞
+Memory allocation is better but time is a little bit worse 😞

 let's cross check :